Grave of the Fireflies: Development

-Isao Takahata said that he was compelled to film the short story after seeing how the main character, Seita, "was a unique wartime ninth grader".
+Takahata said that he was compelled to film the short story after seeing how the main character, Seita, "was a unique wartime ninth grader".
 Takahata explained that any wartime story, whether animated or not animated, "tends to be moving and tear-jerking", and that young people develop an "inferiority complex" where they perceive people in wartime eras as being more noble and more able than they are, and therefore the audience believes that the story has nothing to do with them.
 Takahata argued that he wanted to dispel this mindset.
 When Nosaka asked if the film characters were "having fun", Takahata answered that he clearly depicted Seita and Setsuko had "substantial" days and that they were "enjoying their days".
 Takahata said that Setsuko was even more difficult to animate than Seita, and that he had never before depicted a girl younger than five.
+Auditions were held for her role based on his request for "a child actor of the same age as Setsuko who speaks the Kansai dialect", and Ayano Shiraishi, then five years old, was selected.
+After being cast, Shiraishi received verbal direction on her lines from her manager and then recorded her voice using the "prescoring" method (where the voice is recorded before the animation is completed), which stemmed from Takahata's desire to "incorporate the timing, accent, and even the breathing of the performer into the animation" (In Japanese animation production, it is common practice to record the voice-overs after the animation has been completed).
 Takahata said that "In that respect, when you make the book into a movie, Setsuko becomes a tangible person", and that four-year-olds often become more assertive and self-centered, and try to get their own ways during that age.
 He explained that while one could "have a scene where Seita can't stand that anymore", it is "difficult to incorporate into a story".
 Takahata explained that the film is from Seita's point of view, "and even objective passages are filtered through his feelings".